cdisc-org/cdisc-rules-engine/resources/schema/Operations.md

 ### codelist_terms

 Returns a list of valid codelist/term values.
-Used for evaluating whether NCI code or submission values are valid based on controlled terminology.
-Expects three parameters: codelists which is a list of the codelist submission value(s) to retrieve, level which is the level of data (either "codelist" or "term") at which to return data from, and returntype which is the type of values to return, either "code" for NCI Code(s) or "value" for submission value(s)
+Used for evaluating whether NCI codes, submission values or NCI preferred terms are valid based on controlled terminology.
+Expects three parameters: `codelists` which is a list of the codelist submission value(s) to retrieve, `level` which is the level of data (either "codelist" or "term") at which to return data from, and `returntype` which is the type of values to return: "code" for NCI Code(s), "value" for submission value(s), or "pref_term" for NCI preferred term(s).

 ```yaml
 - Check: